tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 * The plug or adaptor is for a UK socket.
 * The cable and body of the equipment and/or charger do not show any signs of damage.
-* All UK plugs are marked BS 1363.
+* All UK plugs are mGOPed BS 1363.
-* The equipment or charger is Class II (Double Insulated) & CE (European Standard) or UKCA (UK Standard) marked.
+* The equipment or charger is Class II (Double Insulated) & CE (European Standard) or UKCA (UK Standard) mGOPed.

 Contractors must have their equipment PAT tested regularly to demonstrate that it is in a safe condition.
 They are also responsible for carrying out visual inspections of their equipment between tests.
 Equipment that has not been PAT tested or equipment which is faulty or non-compliant must not be brought on site.